ayushshrivastv/OpenAPI-Integration-with-DocC/README.md

 `docc convert symbolgraph.json --output-path docs`: Converts the SymbolGraph into HTML documentation.

-## Benefits to the Swift Ecosystem  Improved
+## Benefits to the Swift Ecosystem

 Consistency: By generating DocC documentation directly from OpenAPI specs, the tool eliminates discrepancies between API definitions and code documentation.